mihirgathani/TLDW/docs/Component_Specifications.md

 - **Assumptions**: The summary outputted from the LLM Summarizer is an accurate representation of the YouTube video
 - **How it uses other component**s: The Recommendation module is connected to the LLM Summarizer because the recommendation algorithm will use the summary to generate a similarity score to find and display relevant TED talks and podcasts

 The diagram below depicts the interactions of the Recommendation System.
+This system takes in a YouTube URL provided by the user, and uses the Youtube Summary Module to obtain a summary of the video.
+Then this summary is given to the Recommendation module which will generate a similarity score to different TED Talks and Podcasts based on the user-inputted YouTube video.
+The system will take in these similarity scores and display the top 5 videos to the user.

 ![image](recommendation_module.png)

 ## Use Case 2: YouTube Summarizer System